Phil Vickery (rugby union): Representative career

 Summer 1998 saw Vickery taking part in the tour of the Southern Hemisphere, part of an England squad which had been severely weakened by injury and player unavailability.
 In the space of a month, England were soundly defeated by Australia (76–0 in Brisbane on 6 June), twice by New Zealand (64–22 in Dunedin on 20 June and 40–10 in Auckland on 27 June) and finally by South Africa (18–0 in Cape Town on 4 July).
 There were also losses to New Zealand 'A', New Zealand Rugby Academy, and New Zealand Māori.

 The tour had benefits for some players, bringing through future stars of the England side such as Vickery himself, Jonny Wilkinson, Danny Grewcock, Graham Rowntree, Austin Healey, Matt Dawson and Matt Perry, others effectively had their international careers ended.
-Steve Ravenscroft, Rob Fidler, Jos Baxendell, Spencer Brown and Tom Beim each gained two caps on the tour – and have not played for England since.
+Steve Ravenscroft, Rob Fidler, Jos Baxendell, Spencer Brown and Tom Beim each gained two caps on the tour.
 Richard Pool-Jones, Scott Benton, Dominic Chapman and Stuart Potter only played once for England, on the Tour From Hell.

-Vickery recovered from a neck injury in April 1999 and played in that year’s Rugby World Cup.
+Vickery recovered from a neck injury in April 1999 and played in that year's Rugby World Cup.
 A shoulder injury, however, kept him out of the 2000 South Africa tour.
 Vickery toured Australia with the British & Irish Lions in 2001 and played in all three tests.

 Vickery was appointed captain of the England squad that toured Argentina in 2002.
 With many of the top players rested, Vickery led the side to victory against The Pumas in Buenos Aires.

 Vickery missed the 2003 Six Nations tournament because of a back injury, but having returned to the team he did well for England on the road to the 2003 World Cup.
 He played in all seven games in the tournament, which was won by England, and captained the side against Uruguay.
-He scored his first international try when he came off the bench against Samoa in England’s third game of the tournament.
+He scored his first international try when he came off the bench against Samoa in England's third game of the tournament.